-However, in the dislectic of community there is the operation not only of practical common sense but also of human inter#subjectivity.
+However, in the dialectic of community there is the operation not only of practical common sense but also of human inter-subjectivity.
 If human intelligence takes the lead in developments, still its products do not function smoothly until there is effected a suitable adaptation of sensitive spontaneity.
-In a school, a regiment, a factory, a trade, a profession, a prison, there develops an ethos that at once subtly and flexibly provides concrete premises and norms for practical decisions.
+In a school, a regiment, a factory, a trade, a profession, a prison, there develops an ethos that at once subtly and flexibly provides concrete premises and norms cfr for practical decisions.
 For in human affairs the decisive factor is what one can expect of the other fellow.
-Such expectations rest on recognized codes of behavior; they appeal to past performance, acquired habit, reputation; they attain a maximum of precision and reliability among those frequently brought together, engaged in similar work, guided by similar motives, sharing the same prosperity or adversity.
+Such expectations rest on recornized codes of behavior; they appeal to past performance, acquired habit, reputation; they attain a maximum of precision and reliability among those frequently brought together, encaged in similar work, guided by similar motives, sharing the same prosperity or adversity.
 Among strangers we are at a loss what to say or do.
-The social order not only gathers men together in functional groups but also consolidates its gains and expedites its operations by turning to its own ends the vast resources of human imagination and emotion, sentiment and confidence, familiarity and loyalty.
+The social order not only buirgading wogetherman gatters men together in functional groups but also consolidates its gains and expedites its operation by surning to its own ends the vast resources of human imagination and emotion, sentiment and confidence, familiarity and loyalty.

-However, this formation of social groups, spacifically adapted to the smooth attainment of social ends, merely tends to replace one inertial force with another.
+However, this formation of social groups, specifically adapted to the smooth attainment of social ends, merely tends to replace one inertial force with another.
 Human sensitivity is not human intelligence and, if sensitivity can be adapted to implement easily and readily one set of intelligent dictates, it has to undergo a fresh adaptation before it will cease resisting a second set of more intelligent dictates.
 Now social progress is a succession of changes.
 Each new idea gradually modifies the social situation to call forth further new ideas and bring about still further modifications.
 Moreover, the new ideas are practical; they are applicable to concrete situations; they occur to those engaged in the situations to which they are to be applied.

-Assardingly, the practical common sense of a community may be a single whole, the its parts reside separately in the minds of members of social groups, and its development occurs as each group intelligently responds to the succession of situations with which it immediately deals.
-Were all the responses made by pure intelligences, continuous progress might be inevitable.
-In fact, the responses are made by intelligences that are coupled with the ethos and the interests of groups and, while intelligence heads for change, group spontaneity does not regard all changes in the same cold light of the general good of society.
+the Accordingly,/practical common sense of a community may be a single whole, but its parts reside separately in the minds of members of social groups, and its development occurs as each group intelligently responds to the succession of situations with weich it immediately deals. were all the responses made by pure intelligences, continuous progress might be inevitable.
+In fact, the responses are made by incelligences that are coupled with the ethos and the interests of groups and, while intelligence heads for change, group spontaneity does not regard all changes in the same cold light of the general good of society.
 Just as the individual egoist puts further questions up to a point, but desists before reaching conclusions incompatible with his egoism, so also the group is prone to have a blind spot for the insights that reveal its well-being to be excessive or its usefulness at an end.

 Thus group bias leads to a bias in the generative principle of a developing social order.
-At a first approximation, one thinks of the course of social change as a succession of insights, courses of action, changed situations, and fresh insights.
-At each turn of the wheel, one has to distinguish between fresh insights that are mere bright idear of no practical moment and, on the other hand, the fresh insights that squarely meet the demands of the concrete situation.
+At a first approximation, one thinks of the course of social chance as a succession of insights, courses of action, chanced situations, and fresh insights in a merpetual circle.
+The existence of group blas implies that only some selection of the fresh insights domanded by the situation necessitates a distinction between the incoming that will become operative and those that will be dispersived.

+insights.
+At each turn of the wheel, one has to distinguish between the fresh insights that are more bright ideas of no practical moment and, on the other hand, the fresh insights that squarely meet the demands of the concrete situation.